 Treatment for Sago Palm Poisoning

-If You Suspect Your Pet Chewed on a Sago Palm
+If You Suspect Your Dog Chewed Sago Palm

 Call your veterinarian, veterinary emergency clinic or pet poison control center immediately.
 Survival rates are grim, but the sooner your pet is treated, the better the chance of survival.
-Pets that receive rapid emergency treatment can make a full recovery from the poisoning
+Dogs that receive rapid and thorough emergency treatment can potentially make a full recovery from Sago poison.